 - on assignment and our software systems are being used to manage your placement and/or process timesheets and payments to you;

 - in the process of completing an assignment or otherwise off-boarding from a project.

-- It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
+4. It makes you aware of how and why your personal data will be used, namely for the purposes of the onboarding exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR) and the Data Protection Act 2018.

 DATA PROTECTION PRINCIPLES

 6. We will comply with data protection law and principles, which means that your data will be: